Affordable Shuttle Rates and Easy Trailhead Access While Backpacking and Hiking in the Eastern Sierra

 Frequently Asked Questions

-Yes, we operate full size SUV’s and our 11 passenger van has an enclosed box trailer.
+Yes, we operate full size SUV’s with luggage racks and our 14 passenger van can easily accommodate backpacks for 14 people.
 View our fleet.

 No problem, as long as it is prearranged and wait time is no longer then 10 minutes, overtime will be charged hourly at a rate of $60 per/hour.

-Sorry, we are only allowed to shuttle guests to Red’s Meadow area while their shuttle is not in operation, including off hours during shuttle operations (7:30PM to 7:30AM) or if you are a guest of MMSA Lodging.
-All hikers and backpackers need to use the Red’s Meadow shuttle if it is operating.
+Due Covid-19, Reds Meadow shuttle system is not operating this summer, we are currently permitted to run private trailhead shuttle anytime of the day.
+Under normal circumstances we are only allowed to shuttle guests to Red’s Meadow area while their shuttle is not in operation, including off hours during shuttle operations (7:30PM to 7:30AM) or if you are a guest of MMSA Lodging.
+All hikers and backpackers need to use the Red’s Meadow Shuttle if it is operating.

-No, Yosemite Park recently raised their fees to $15 per person, we highly recommend purchasing an annual pass ($60) if your group/party is larger then 4.
+No, Yosemite Park recently raised their fees to $15 per person, we highly recommend purchasing an annual pass ($60) if your group/party is larger then 4 people.

-To better make use of our services and give you more flexibility of your time, we suggest that you use our services at the beginning of your trip.
+To better make use of our trailhead transportation service and give you more flexibility of your time, we suggest that you use our service at the beginning of your trip.
 By parking your car where you will finish on the trail, and have us pick you up there and take you to the starting trailhead, gives you the freedom to take your time hiking or even get an early finish.
 If this is not an option, we suggest planning an early arrival from your scheduled pickup time to avoid extra charges for driver waiting time.

 We are licensed to drive as far as Canada, if charges are convenient for you.